Work and study Chinese in Xiamen: my experience

 In June I returned to Spain, to Tarragona, to home.
 Since I first arrived in China almost four years had passed, of which, in total, I had only been at home for three months.
 I had to change the white rice each day for paella and ham sandwiches for a season.
 But, before that, I went to visit Hong Kong.

-If you liked this post, help us to keep growing: comment, rate and/or share.
-And if you are thinking about going to live in China you can check this link where I talk about the most surprising things in China or my list of the best tips for travelling to China.
+If you liked this post about Work and study Chinese in Xiamen, help us to keep growing: comment, rate and/or share.
+And if you are thinking about going to live in China or go to travel to China, you can check this link where I talk about the most surprising things in China and my list of the best tips for travelling to China.

 I fell in love with life, it’s the only one who won’t leave me without me doing it first.